CareBoo/unity-algorand-sdk/Documentation~/algorand_standard_assets/creating_asas_in_editor.md

 This script wraps the `Account` class into a `ScriptableObject` that we can use to store its data in the editor.
 We use a `Mnemonic` to store the `PrivateKey` because it's serializable by the Unity Editor.
 After the `AccountObject` is deserialized, Unity regenerates the `account` field from the `mnemonic`.

-> [Note!] `Account` could have been made serializable in the Unity Editor.
+> [!Note] `Account` could have been made serializable in the Unity Editor.
 However, we have chosen not to make it serializable to avoid storing `PrivateKey`s in the editor.
 Do not store `PrivateKey` or `Mnemonic` outside of a Wallet that you trust.

 Let's go ahead and generate a new account that will be our `Creator` for our ASA.
 Right click in the project window and select `Create > Account Object`.